 - encourage the effective use of compliance systems

-- where warranted, take action in the courts to obtain orders which punish the wrongdoer by the imposition of penalties or fines and deter others from breaching the Act.
+- where warranted obtain court orders which impose penalties or fines and deter others from breaching the Act.

-The ACCC cannot pursue all the complaints it receives or issues that come to its attention about the conduct of traders or businesses and the ACCC rarely becomes involved in resolving individual consumer or small business disputes.
-While all complaints are carefully considered, the ACCC’s role is to focus on those circumstances that will, or have the potential to, harm the competitive process or result in widespread consumer detriment.
+The ACCC cannot pursue all the complaints and reports it receives, or issues that come to its attention, about the conduct of traders or businesses.
+The ACCC also rarely becomes involved in individual consumer or small business disputes.
+While all reports are carefully considered, the ACCC’s role is to focus on those circumstances that will, or have the potential to, harm the competitive process or result in widespread consumer detriment.
 The ACCC therefore exercises its discretion to direct resources to matters that provide the greatest overall benefit for competition and consumers.

-To assist with this determination, the ACCC gives compliance and enforcement priority to matters that demonstrate one or more of the following factors, including where the matter does not fall within the current priority areas:
+To assist with this determination, the ACCC gives compliance and enforcement priority to matters that demonstrate one or more of the following factors, including where the matter does not fall within a current priority area:

 - conduct of significant public interest or concern

-- conduct resulting in a substantial consumer (including small business) detriment
+- conduct resulting in a substantial consumer or small business detriment

 - conduct involving issues of national or international significance

 - conduct detrimentally affecting disadvantaged or vulnerable consumer groups

 - conduct in concentrated markets which impacts on small businesses or suppliers

 - conduct involving a significant new or emerging market issue